aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Response to Feedback.md

 >Punctuation and some Academic Writing Requirements did not Considered Properly

-Simply state in your review of addressing the grammatical issues, state that you have made all corrections throughout the thesis.
-Colloquialisms have been removed and a stronger academic wording has been used in its place.

-With academic writing the examiner may have been meaning that diagrams should be place in the middle of a page with text above and below only and not on the side of it.
+Reviewed language throughout the document to locate grammatical and punctuation issues.
+Colloquialisms removed and more professionally academic wording applied.

 ## Abbreviations